cpplibv/libv/LIBV-TODO.md

 libv.ui: window
 		contain other elements.
-They have a caption (and, just like flows, they lay out children either horizontally or vertically) libv.ui: popup / tooltip libv.ui: menu bar / menu / popup menu libv.ui: separator / group (bordered and captioned)
+They have a caption (and, just like flows, they lay out children either horizontally or vertically) libv.ui: popup / tooltip
+		? tooltip is a layout
+		Its possilbe to implement tooltip container with hierarchy, context.storage.treeget/treeset could use that context().tooltip(Component, tooltip_for_pos, tooltip_for_size, preferred_corner)
+libv.ui: menu bar / menu / popup menu
+libv.ui: separator / group (bordered and captioned)